BehrazFS/mktree/README.md

 - `python-package` : a simple python package structure
 - `c++-project` : a simple c++ project structure
+- `vhdl-project` : a simple vhdl simulation project structure (using ghdl)
 > more will be added in the future
 ---